 - Shop with your partner and/or send them ring ideas for inspiration.

-- Once you’ve settled on the number of guests, find out the max capacity of your prospective venue.
+- Once you’ve settled on the number of guests, find out the max capacity of your ideal Wedding Venue in Fort Worth, TX (or wherever you’re getting married).

 - Determine if there are any vendor restrictions at your venue of choice.
 Some venues have strict policies on vendors and you may not be allowed to use the planner you wanted or the photographer you already booked.